import re

 from tabulate import tabulate

-from .optim.utils import create_optimizer, create_scheduler
+from .optim import create_optimizer, create_scheduler

 [docs]